 2. How were your first couple of months of working in Moolya?
 What assumptions went wrong and what went right?

 Starting days at Moolya was full of surprises to me.
 The assumptions that I had were that I would quickly be put on a project where there is too many things happening where I could start working day-in & out.
-But that dint happen for couple of months.
+But that didn’t happen for a couple of months.

 3. Tell us what you think are your accomplishments in Moolya?

-‘Accomplishment’ to me is what is learned in a hard way & then put into practice which would result in a enormous amount of further opportunities for growth.
-And this came up to me only with constant value that I have tried to add to every client/customer that I had engaged with, which is infact the Vision & Mission of Moolya.
+‘Accomplishment’ to me is what is learned in a hard way & then put into practice which would result in an enormous amount of further opportunities for growth.
+And this came up to me only with a constant value that I have tried to add to every client/customer that I had engaged with, which is in fact the Vision & Mission of Moolya.

 4. How has your life improved overall after working in Moolya?